 Adding the filling

-- Once proofed, turn the dough out onto a floured surface and press it down.
+- Once proofed, turn the dough out onto a lightly floured work surface and press it down.

-- Roll it into a rectangle measuring approximately 25cm by 30cm in size.
+- Using a rolling pin, roll it into a large rectangle measuring approximately 25cm by 30cm in size.

 - Brush butter all over the top.